The category is real. The moat is the trust stack around the trade.

 Start with the verifiable layer

-If you want to understand AI agent crypto trading, begin with the systems that show their work: public wallet, explicit rules, venue review, and visible mistakes.
+If you want to understand AI agent crypto trading, begin with the systems that show their work: public wallet, authorization envelope, venue review, visible mistakes, and public no-trade discipline.